-Music firm Universal announces streaming overhaul
+Music Firm Universal Announces Streaming Overhaul

 As part of the new deal, Deezer said it would "attribute a double boost" to professional musicians, defined as those who have at least 1,000 streams a month from at least 500 unique listeners.

-"This is the most ambitious change to the economic model since the creation of music streaming," Deezer chief Jeronimo Folgueira said in a statement.
+"This is the most ambitichange to the economic model since the creation of music streaming," Deezer chief Jeronimo Folgueira said in a statement.

 The French app, which has more than five million subscribers, also said it would "demonetise" non-music audio streams by replacing them with its own content.

-Folgueira said it "should be obvious to everyone that the sound of rain or a washing machine is not as valuable as a song from your favourite artist streamed in HiFi".
+Folgueira said it "should be obvito everyone that the sound of rain or a washing machine is not as valuable as a song from your favourite artist streamed in HiFi".

 The scheme will be rolled out in France in the final quarter of this year.